jana-codes-projects/CMPE343-OOP-Project1-Group7/README.md

 - 2- And game mode (single-player vs. computer or two-players).

 ***RULES:***
-- Players take turns dropping discs into columns full columns must be reselected.
-After each move, the screen refreshes and displays the updated board.
+- Players take turns dropping discs into columns.
+(Full columns must be reselected)
+- After each move, the screen refreshes and displays the updated board.
 - The game ends when a player connects four discs, the board fills (draw), or one player quits (forfeit).
 - In single-player mode, the computer’s moves may be generated randomly or via AI algorithms such as Minimax or Alpha Beta Pruning, optionally supported by a heuristic evaluation function.